pingwu/pattern-prompts/README.md

 I have been told this is from an x/twitter.
 I need to find the original author to credit him.

 ## How to use the prompt
-1) go to your favorite AI language model
+1) go to your favorite AI language model (for example, https://claude.ai and pick 3.5 sonnet)
 1) paste that long prompt in this file of this repository: sonnet-equal-to-o1-level2
 1) Following that, enter your prompt, such as, "Write a recipe for chocolate chip cookies with walnuts" (or whatever)
 1) press Enter